marcoonroad/marcoonroad.github.io/_posts/2017-02-10-Introduction-to-Capability-Concepts.md

 the administrator to amplify, grant or revoke rights -- these administration rights are known as a `control`/`owner` privilege).
 Therefore, dynamic/ephemeral subjects aren't feasible in the ACL Model anyways due the explicit labeled authentication of subject names/identifiers.

-Speaking of nominal things, there are a feature in which we want to avoid in all the cost.
+Speaking of nominal things, there is a feature in which we want to avoid in all the cost.
 This (anti-)feature is called _Ambient Authority_.

 <a name="ambient-authority"> </a>
 ### Ambient Authority